Terror at Red Wolf Inn: Plot

 The next day, Regina is alarmed when Evelyn tells her that Edwina left without saying goodbye.
 Regina finds the phone in order and calls her mother, but before she can tell her anything, Evelyn disconnects them.
 A police car pulls up outside the mansion, and Regina bursts out of the house seeking help, but the cop is another grandson of the Smiths.
 Now realizing she is a prisoner, Regina is left in the charge of Baby John while the Smiths go into town, and she seizes the opportunity to explore the forbidden refrigerator, where she finds the severed heads of Edwina and Pamela.
 Regina realizes the Smiths are cannibals and she has been eating human flesh for two days.
 A panicked Regina bolts from the house with Baby John pursuing, but she is caught by Evelyn and Henry returning from their errand.

 Regina knows that Henry and Evelyn intend to kill her, but Baby John has a childlike attitude, and thinks they will learn to accept her.
 At dinner that night, Regina faces an unspoken challenge: The Smiths study her carefully to see if she will eat the meat now that she knows what it is, hence judging if she would actually be able to join their clan as a mate for Baby John.
 Regina is unable to eat and runs from the table in disgust, and the Smiths have made up their mind that Regina will be meat.
 Baby John is distressed, and begins hurling dishes around screaming "No!!"

 After dinner, he goes upstairs to help Regina escape.
 They sneak out of the house and try and escape in the car, but Henry has removed the spark plugs.
 They release their dog on the couple, and it corners them in the greenhouse, attacking Regina.
 Baby John kills it with a shovel, and the Smiths arrive shortly after.
 Realizing the dog is dead, Evelyn uses it to distract Baby John by weeping over the corpse, while Henry advances on Regina with a large cleaver.
 Regina starts screaming in a panic, and blood splatters over a nearby plant.

 Baby John is seen sitting at a table in the Inn's kitchen, playing with a toy truck while someone sings a song to him that Evelyn used to sing.
 We see it is Regina, however, making cookies for Baby John.
 Meanwhile, in the freezer, Evelyn and Henry's severed heads are stored, with Regina apparently the inn's new chef.

 Production

 The Los Angeles Herald Examiner attributes three Californian locations for the filming, that took place in 1972: Montecito, Piru and Redlands.

 Release

-The film was oriignally released under the title The Folks at Redwolf Inn.
-It opened in Louisville, Kentucky on September 13, 1972, and in Madison, Wisconsin on September 28, 1972.
-It was released in Buffalo, New York on October 25, 1972.
-It was re-released in September 1973 in the United States with an R-rating.
+The film was originally released under the title The Folks at Redwolf Inn.
+It opened in Louisville, Kentucky, on September 13, 1972, and in Madison, Wisconsin, on September 28, 1972.
+It was released in Buffalo, New York, on October 25, 1972.
+It was re-released in September 1973 in the United States with an R rating.

 The film later screened as Terror at Redwolf Inn in 1975 and 1976.